acidburn0zzz/turbulence/README.md

 sudo bash install.sh
 ```

-# How to remove Turbulence-Evolution
+# How to remove Turbulence

 To remove Turbulence, just `cd` to the turbulence directory and run the following command.